 (b) Asphyxiation and toxicity

-Landfill gas is a potential asphyxiant and toxin to humans and animals, primarily due to the lack of oxygen in the composition of the gas.
+Landfill gas is a potential asphyxiant and toxin to humans and animals.
+This is primarily due to the lack of oxygen in the composition of the gas.
 There is a risk of asphyxiation whenever the gas is allowed to accumulate in confined spaces with consequent oxygen depletion.
-The UK Health and Safety Executive recommend maximum short-term and long-term exposure limits for various gases and vapours including the common constituents of landfill gas.
+The UK Health and Safety Executive recommend maximum short-term and long-term exposure limits for various gases and vapours.
+These include the common constituents of landfill gas.
 See table 1 for the main hazard concentrations.

 Table 1 : Key Hazards of and Design Concentrations